Coursemology/coursemology2/CONTRIBUTING.md

 Use `content_tag_for` or `div_for` helper whenever you want to present an active_record object (such as in lists/tables).
 This makes your code more readable and enforces the consistency in views.

+When specifying the class list of tags in templates or helpers, specify them as an array over a space-delimited list.
+This allows other parts of the view rendering pipeline to modify the set of classes which should be applied to an element.
+Use the Slim shorthand for classes, where possible.

 When displaying translations for long stretches of text (e.g. a paragraph), use Rails' `simple_format` view helper to present the text.
 This automatically paragraphs the translations.